 However, hiring employees in China poses many challenges for foreign companies.
 China has its own complex array of labor laws, and failing to comply with these laws can result in fees, back pay, or even the loss of your business license.

 This guide outlines everything you need to know about compliantly hiring employees in China and conducting business in this market.
-Let’s have a look.

 Foreign businesses can hire employees in China in three ways: establishing a legal entity, partnering with an employer of record in China, or engaging contractors.

-Establish a Legal Entity in China
+Establish a legal entity in China

 If a company has plans for long-term expansion into China, they may choose to establish a legal entity.
 To set up an entity and hire employees in China, you must first choose a legal structure for your business.
 Common structures include: